kadoshms/react-jvectormap/packages/maps/UnitedKingdomCountries/README.md

-# @react-jvectormap/africa
+# @react-jvectormap/unitedkingdomcountries

-A collection of JvectorMap maps of UnitedKingdomCountries.
+A collection of JvectorMap maps of United Kingdom Countries.

 Available Maps: